The Taking of Deborah Logan (2014)

 19 March 2020

 Director: Tobe Hooper

 Screenwriter: LM Kit Carson

-Other titles: The Texas Chainsaw Massacre Part 2
+Alternate titles: The Texas Chainsaw Massacre Part 2

-Over a decade after the events in the film, the uncle of Sally and Franklin is still looking for the villains.
+Over a decade after the events in the first film, the uncle of Sally and Franklin is still looking for the villains.
 He hooks up with a DJ who has a recording of two guys who were attacked and killed by a chainsaw-wielding maniac.
 Together, they try to destroy the family — or at least to survive.